Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 button = UniversalButton.new(ShowCommand.new)
 ````

 Using the Command pattern also helps to log executed commands.
 Our ShowCommand is a class, so it should have some state information to add to our description, then it can be logged to a file for future use.
-Perhaps you dont want to execute the same command twice?
+Perhaps you do not want to execute the same command twice?
 A safeguarded code block may check our log file to see if the code has already been ran.
 Or could be used as an undo, knowing which command was executed last could help determine what to do in order to 'undo' that last function.
 The [Madeleine](https://github.com/ghostganz/madeleine) is a great example of doing just that.

 ##<a name="adapter"></a>Adapter

 An adapter is an object that crosses the chasm between the interface that you have and the interface that you need.
-Our below example has a `EmployeeManager` class, that would typically take an instanitated object of the `Employee` class.
-But we have a transfer from France, we would need a way for our french employee to interface with the employee manager.
-The `FrenchEmployeeConverter` will do just that, it will take our French employee and use its interface to coraspond with the changes it needs to make to be of use in the `EmployeeManager` class.
+Our below example has a `EmployeeManager` class, that would typically take an instantiated object of the `Employee` class.
+But we have a transfer from France, we would need a way for our French employee to interface with the employee manager.
+The `FrenchEmployeeConverter` will do just that, it will take our French employee and use its interface to correspond with the changes it needs to make to be of use in the `EmployeeManager` class.

 ````ruby
 class EmployeeManager